nosir/obelisk.js/README.md

 ## Get in Touch

-- Build any cool stuff with obelisk.js?
-Please feel free to add it here: [User Contributed Showcase](https://github.com/nosir/obelisk.js/wiki/User-Contributed-Showcase)
+- Build any cool stuff?
+Please feel free to add it here: [User Contributed Showcase](https://github.com/nosir/obelisk.js/wiki/User-Contributed-Showcase) I prefer you not to send PR to update README.md, someone will update it at some point:)
 - Bugs & Suggestions: [open an issue](https://github.com/nosir/obelisk.js/issues)
 - Twitter: [@rison](https://twitter.com/rison)